Search legal guides

 Are there Joburg-specific regulatory considerations?

 Substantive law is national — POPIA, ECTA, Copyright Act, Cybercrimes Act, CPA, Competition Act all apply uniformly.
-Joburg-specific practical considerations: proximity to JSE for any tech business considering a listing; concentration of FSCA-licensed financial services tech buyers; major banks' procurement teams (Standard Bank, ABSA, FNB, Nedbank, Investec) with their own contract standards; Competition Tribunal and Commission both based in Centurion / Pretoria but regulating Joburg-headquartered business.
+Joburg-specific practical considerations: the Information Regulator (South Africa) is headquartered in Braamfontein, Johannesburg (JD House, 27 Stiemens Street), though most POPIA submissions are made via its online portal; proximity to the JSE for any tech business considering a listing; concentration of FSCA-licensed financial services tech buyers; major banks' procurement teams (Standard Bank, ABSA, FNB, Nedbank, Investec) with their own contract standards; and the Competition Tribunal and Commission, both based in Centurion / Pretoria but regulating Joburg-headquartered business.

 Can you handle multi-province / national tech engagements?